 Generally, the hormones and neurotransmitters needed for love build up gradually while dating, getting to know, and building trust with a potential partner.

 A common misconception is that men fall in love in the bedroom, but Maslar believes that some men may lose interest if sex happens too quickly.

 A woman may bond more closely to a man after sex in the early dating stages, but the man won’t necessarily reciprocate those feelings right away.
 Here’s why:

-- A man’s dopamine and vasopressin increase when he’s dating a woman, enjoying it, and is sexually interested in her.
-But his vasopressin drops when he has sex with her.
+- A man’s dopamine and vasopressin increase when they’re dating a woman, enjoying it, and is sexually interested in them.
+But their vasopressin drops when they have sex with a woman.

-- A woman’s dopamine and oxytocin will also gradually increase if she’s enjoying dating a man and is sexually interested in him.
-However, the difference is, her oxytocin rises considerably when she orgasms.
+- A woman’s dopamine and oxytocin will also gradually increase if they’re enjoying dating a man and are sexually interested in them.
+However, the difference is that women’s oxytocin rises considerably when they orgasm.

 The Coolidge effect

 It’s believed that the Coolidge effect can sometimes come into play when sex happens quickly.
 The Coolidge effect is a biological phenomenon observed in animals whereby males progressively lose interest in mating with the same female yet have heightened sexual interest in new females.